ESPShell for Arduino :: CPU and Memory

 cpu FREQ

-The ESP32 supports 240, 160, and 80 MHz.
-Depending on the crystal oscillator (XTAL) frequency, additional options like XTAL / 4 and/or XTAL / 2 may be available.
-If an unsupported frequency is specified, ESPShell will display the list of supported frequencies:
+ESP32 supports 240, 160 and 80 MHz operation.
+Depending on the crystal oscillator (XTAL) frequency, additional frequencies such as XTAL / 2 and XTAL / 4 may also be available.
+If an unsupported frequency is specified, ESPShell displays a list of valid values:

 esp32#>cpu 1